TomasFdez5/frontend-code-test/README.md

    - This facilitates interaction by allowing you to switch boxes quickly and clearly, without the need to manually deselect the previously selected box.

 3. **Select multiple boxes with the Control or Command key**:

    - On Windows/Linux systems, you can use the `Ctrl` key to select multiple boxes.
    - On Mac, the `Command (⌘)` key is used for the same purpose, ensuring that the user experience is consistent across different platforms.
    - This functionality allows multiple elements to be selected at the same time.

+4. **Handling inertia with action grouping**:

+   - When using `inertia` with `store.historyManager.startGroup()`, conflicts arise because inertia expects smooth, continuous movement, while the history manager treats actions as discrete steps.
+This causes issues when the user interrupts a move by starting a new one before the previous finishes, resulting in errors or unexpected behavior.

+5. **Simplified colour selection**:
+   - Tapping a box selects it and updates the color input, making it easier for users to modify the box's color with fewer steps.

 ## Additional libraries added